Window shopping: Online window shopping

 There are some types of consumers who spend a lot of time in online marketplaces but never purchase anything or even have the intention to buy and since there are no "transportation costs" required on visiting an online store site, it is much easier than visiting a brick-and-mortar store.
 This cluster of online consumers are called "e-window shoppers", as they are predominantly driven by stimulation and are only motivated to surf the internet by visiting interesting shopping websites.
 These e-shoppers appear as curious shoppers that are only interested in seeing what is out there rather than trying to negotiate to obtain the lowest possible price.
-These online window shoppers use news and pictures of products to seek hedonic experience as well as keep themselves up to date with the industry status and new trends.
+These online window shoppers use news and pictures of products to seek hedonic experiences as well as keep themselves up to date with the industry status and new trends.
+Similarly, since 2006, unboxing videos began to explode in popularity, offering a new form of window shopping.